-Select Enabled to enable Intel I/OAT (I/O Acceleration Technology), which significantly reduces CPU overhead by leveraging CPU architectural improvements and freeing the system resource for other tasks.
+The Intel I/OAT (I/O Acceleration Technology) significantly reduces CPU overhead by leveraging CPU architectural improvements, freeing the system resource for other tasks.
 The options are Disabled and Enabled.

 DCA Support

 When set to Enabled, this feature uses Intel's DCA (Direct Cache Access) Technology to improve data transfer efficiency.
 The default is Enabled and can not be changed.